Ramón Castro (third baseman): Bridgeport Bluefish

 Castro signed with the Bridgeport Bluefish for the 2014 season.
 Castro played in 127 games for the Bluefish.

 Kansas City Royals

 On March 24, 2015, Castro signed a minor league deal with the Kansas City Royals.
 He did not make an appearance for the organization and elected free agency following the season on November 6.

+Coaching Career

+In 2015, he was named as a coach for the Idaho Falls Chukars the Low-A affiliate of the Kansas City Royals he remained in that role through 2016.
+In 2017, he was named as the Chukars bench coach.

+In 2018, he was reassigned to be the hitting coach of the AZL Royals the Royals rookie-level affiliate.
+He remained as a hitting coach for their rookie affiliates through the 2024 season.

+In 2025, he was named as the hitting coach for the Columbia Fireflies the Royals Single-A affiliate.